rwjblue/ember-cli-content-security-policy/README.md

   // Controls if addon is enabled at all. enabled?: boolean,

+  // Controls if addon causes tests to fail if they violate configured CSP
+  // policy.
+  failTests: true,

   // A hash of options representing a Content Security Policy.
 The key must be
   // a CSP directive name as defined by spec.
 The value must be an array of
   // strings that form a CSP directive value, most likely a source list, e.g.